simonmichael/hledger/hledger/doc/addons.m4.md

 # ADD-ON COMMANDS

+hledger also searches for external add-on commands, and will include these in the commands list.
-Add-on commands are executables in your PATH whose name starts with `hledger-` and ends with any of these file extensions: none, `.hs`,`.lhs`,`.pl`,`.py`,`.rb`,`.rkt`,`.sh`,`.bat`,`.com`,`.exe`.
+These are programs or scripts in your PATH whose name starts with `hledger-` and ends with a recognised file extension
-Also, an add-on's name may not be the same as any built-in command or alias.

-hledger will detect these and include them in the command list and let you invoke them with `hledger ADDONCMD`.
-However there are some limitations:

-- Options appearing before ADDONCMD will be visible only to hledger and will not be passed to the add-on.
+(currently: no extension, `bat`,`com`,`exe`, `hs`,`lhs`,`pl`,`py`,`rb`,`rkt`,`sh`).

+Add-ons can be invoked like any hledger command, but there are a few things to be aware of.
+Eg if the `hledger-web` add-on is installed,

-  Eg: `hledger -h web` shows hledger's usage, `hledger web -h` shows hledger-web's usage.
+- `hledger -h web` shows hledger's help, while `hledger web -h` shows hledger-web's help.

-- Options understood only by the add-on must go after a `--` argument to hide them from hledger, which would otherwise reject them.
+- Flags specific to the add-on must have a preceding `--` to hide them from hledger.
-  Eg: `hledger web -- --server`.

-Sometimes it may be more convenient to just run the add-on directly, eg: `hledger-web --server`.
+  So `hledger web --serve --port 9000` will be rejected; you must use `hledger web -- --serve --port 9000`.

+- You can always run add-ons directly if preferred: `hledger-web --serve --port 9000`.

+Add-ons are a relatively easy way to add local features or experiment with new ideas.
-Add-ons which are written in haskell can take advantage of the hledger-lib library for journal parsing, reporting, command-line options, etc.
+They can be written in any language, but haskell scripts have a big advantage: they can use the same hledger (and haskell) library functions that built-in commands do, for command-line options, journal parsing, reporting, etc.

-Here are some hledger add-ons available from Hackage, the [extra](https://github.com/simonmichael/hledger/tree/master/extra) directory in the hledger source, or elsewhere:
+Here are some hledger add-ons available:

 ## Official add-ons